TUMFTM/transport-system-simulation/README.md

 # Transport System Simulation
-Simulation model from the thesis "Transport System with Shared Vehicles" (2021) written by Dipl.-Ing.
+Simulation model from the thesis "Transport System with Shared Vehicles" (2021) developed by Dipl.-Ing.
 Manfred Klöppel at the Institute of Automotive Technology (FTM) at Technical University Munich (TUM).

 This document describes the setup of a runnable simulation using IntelliJ Community Edition on Windows, Linux, and macOS.
 The model is derived from the works by [Wittmann and Jäger](https://github.com/TUMFTM/deefs/).